Defenceman: 'Stay-at-home' and 'offensive' defence

-Defence players are often described by the amount that they participate in offence.
-The extreme of non-participation in offence is a "stay-at-home" defender, who plays a conservative, risk averse game and does not score much, instead focusing on defensive assignments towards the opposing team.
+Defence players are often described by how much time they participate in offence.
+The extreme of non-participation in offence is a "stay-at-home" defender, who plays a conservative, risk-averse game and does not score much, instead focusing on defensive assignments towards the opposing team.
 A good example is Rod Langway, who won the Norris Trophy after having scored only three goals that season, as the award winners before and after him were primarily offensive defencemen such as Bobby Orr, Denis Potvin, and Paul Coffey.
 Other examples of stay-at-home defencemen include Leo Boivin, Chris Chelios, Tim Horton, Harry Howell, Tom Johnson, Jacques Laperrière, Kevin Lowe, Brad McCrimmon, Bill Quackenbush, and Scott Stevens.

 The other extreme of participation is an offensive defenceman, who gets aggressively involved in the team's offence.
-To accomplish this, the offensive defence player often “pinches in” to keep the play from going offside and moves towards the halfboards and high-slot area for scoring opportunities.
+To accomplish this, the offensive defence player often "pinches in" to keep the play from going offside and moves towards the halfboards and high-slot area for scoring opportunities.
 This makes it difficult for the opposing team to protect their net from being scored upon if the team can maintain control of the puck.
-However, this can lead to more odd man rushes and breakaway opportunities for the opposing team if the defender does not succeed.
+However, this can lead to more odd-man rushes and breakaway opportunities for the opposing team if the defender does not succeed.
 Bobby Orr's end-to-end rushing allowed him to defend effectively as well as attack, helping his teams win two Stanley Cup Championships.
 By contrast, Paul Coffey enjoyed high offensive production but his defensive play was considered mediocre for most of his career; he helped his teams win four Stanley Cup Championships, often paired with a "stay-at-home" defender.